thefrontiergroup/standards/ruby.md

   always use parentheses in the method invocation.
 For example, write `f((3 + 2) + 1)`.

-* Use the `lambda` method for single line body and multi-line blocks.
+* Prefer the `lambda` method for single line body and multi-line blocks.
 The stabby syntax requires arguments to be displayed unlike any other structure in ruby.
 Consistency is key.